keesiemeijer/wp-local-version/README.md

 **Note**: Don't use this script for production sites.

 ## PHP compatibility
 Not all PHP errors and warnings can be fixed for earlier WP versions (on newer PHP environments).
-Here's an overview of what PHP versions you'll have to use to install WordPress successfully with this script.
+Here's an overview of what PHP versions you'll have to use to install older WordPress versions successfully with this script.

-* WordPress < 4.7 needs PHP 7.0.3 or lower (or you get a warning)(Will be fixed in WP)
+* WordPress < 4.7 needs PHP 7.0.3 or lower (or you get a warning)
 * WordPress < 3.9 needs PHP 5.3 or lower (or you get a fatal error - missing MySQL extension)

+Change the PHP version in the Local by Flywheel app for the WP versions above.

 If you don't want this script to fix PHP errors set the `REMOVE_ERRORS` [variable](#variables) in this script to false.